-- Load the receipt paper with the end of the roll feeding from the bottom.
+- Drop the paper into the printer tray with the end of the roll feeding up from the bottom.

-- Plug the power cable into a wall outlet to power on the terminal.
+- Plug the power cable into a power outlet to turn on the terminal.

-- The terminal is ready to process cards when it reaches the 'Swipe or Insert Card' screen.
+The terminal takes about 1 minute to boot up.
+It is ready to process cards when it displays the ‘Swipe or Insert Card’ screen.